Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 <span class="bleed">![contest home page](../img/canvapasko_homepage.png)</span>

-It featured a **live preview** where you can preview your design by typing a name right on the home page.
+It featured a **live preview** where you could preview your design by typing a name right on the home page.

 <video muted playsinline autoplay loop>
 	<source src="../video/canvapasko_livetemplate.mp4">
 	<a href="../video/canvapasko_livetemplate.mp4">Video</a>
 </video>

-After selecting a template, the Canva editor will pop up.
-You can design and submit your greeting card right then and there.
+After selecting a template, the Canva editor would pop up.
+You could design and submit your greeting card right then and there.

 <span class="bleed">
 	<video muted playsinline autoplay loop>